Kotlin/KEEP/proposals/implementation-by-delegation-enhancements.md

 1. Adding a character
     - `class Proxy : List<Int> by &target`
 1. Full on different syntax
-    - TODO
+    - `class Proxy : List<Int> where `
+    followed by 1 or more of the below, separated by commas:
+      * `List<Int> delegates target`
+      * `List<Int> delegates this.target`
+      * `List<Int> delegates <expression with class scope>`
+        It might be best to require direct reference to a property to borrow its semantics.

 Requirement 2 is filled by using the *Global Delegate Accessor Function* detailed in the appendix.
 When this proposal is used, it can live alongside the old syntax peacefully without too much confusion.
 Just an extra keyword that makes the old feature offer different semantics, which is easy to explain.
+In the case of [4], this doesn't apply.
+Old syntax should be deprecated.

 #### Pros
-* Similar to old syntax
+* Similar to old syntax (except for [4])
 * It's clear to the compiler and programmer which behaviour is expected
 * In the case of [2]:
     - Syntax doesn't borrow `by` keyword, so it doesn't *incorrectly* highlight that those are similar concepts